GEOS

 Note: The following is for historical interest only.
 The current PSC is available here.

-Prior to annointing itself the PSC must distribute this RFC to the GEOS community via geos-devel for comment.
+Prior to announcing itself, the PSC must distribute this RFC to the GEOS community via geos-devel for comment.
 Any and all substantive comments must be discussed (and hopefully, but not necessarily, addressed via geos-devel.

 Initial members are: